GregWeil/Extract-MKV/README.md

 `python ./extract-mkv.py SELECTION`

 - **SELECTION**: A comma separated list of disc identifiers, or ALL to extract all discs
+- **--force** (optional): If the output mkv file already exists, overwrite it instead of skipping the title
 - **--verbose** (optional): Log out extra information, as well as MakeMKV and MKVToolNix output

 ## Configuration